 Recognising Coercive Control in Relationships

-Do you often feel edgy, fearful, or trapped in your relationship?
-You may find yourself asking: "Is this really abuse?"
-After all, there’s no physical violence - he doesn’t hit you, push you, or slap you.
-However, it’s important to recognise that coercive control can be just as damaging, if not more so, than physical abuse.
+Do you often feel on edge, fearful, or trapped in your relationship?
+You might find yourself wondering, “Is this really abuse?”
+After all, there’s no physical violence, no hitting, pushing, or slapping.
+But coercive control can be just as harmful as physical abuse, and in many cases, even more so.

 What Is Coercive Control?